 If possible, keep grains off the floor to prevent contamination from pests.

 Tip: Oxygen absorbers are excellent for more than just grains.
 Any food stored long-term that requires low moisture will benefit from oxygen absorbers.
 Other foods requiring low moisture storage are dried beans and legumes, freeze-dried foods, and spices.

 4. Dried Beans and Legumes

-Much like grains, beans and legumes are easy to store and will last a long time under the proper storage conditions.
-To maximize storage life for beans, follow the same guidelines as for grains.
+Like grains, beans and legumes are easy to store and will last a long time under the proper storage conditions.
+To maximize the storage life for beans, follow the same guidelines as for grains.
 If you don’t have much room for storing a lot of food, at least keep a variety of grains, beans, and legumes because they will last for 30+ years and still provide you with great nutrients.

 Healthline provides a rundown on several of the healthiest beans and legumes, which may give you a better idea of what you want to add to your food storage.

 You may be thinking, “Wait, what?”
 There are proven methods that have been around for centuries to preserve eggs for up to 12 months, like the water glassing method.
 This method is used to preserve unwashed farm fresh eggs, which you can get from a local farmer or a neighbor with chickens.

 The water glassing method uses hydrated lime—pickling lime—to make a solution for the eggs to be submerged during storage.
 The solution coats and seals the shells, preventing bacteria from entering, and it enables them to be stored for over a year with the fresh quality still contained.
 Check the eggs thoroughly to ensure no cracks or the whole batch will be ruined.